Dog Training or Behavior Problem? Try Flower Remedies

 More info, articles, and tips coming soon to this space.

-Flower essences excel at correcting or adjusting extreme or out of balance emotions.
+Flower remedies (also known as flower essences) excel at correcting or adjusting extreme or out of balance emotions.
 They work in people and all animals, including dogs.

 Why is this important?